rerun/rerun/README.md

 simple conventions that easily fit in a shell environment.
 Rerun includes a module development tool called "stubbs" that helps create and evolve rerun modules.
-Stubbs contains commands to automate option processing code, metadata definition and unit testing.
+Stubbs contains commands to generate option processing code, metadata definition, execute unit tests and generate documentation.

 Internally, `rerun` implements a simple dispatching mechanism to look up named commands and execute them. *Commands* are logically named and